 Best for: Giving Every Dollar a Job

 Mint is a free budgeting app by the software company Intuit.
-It’s in the same family as TurboTax and Quickbooks.
+It’s from the same company as TurboTax and Quickbooks.

 Mint started in 2007 and has quickly garnered millions of users within two years.
-Its consumer count currently stands at 15 million.
+Its current user base currently stands at 15 million.

-This app is compatible with both iOS and Android devices and is best at collating financial information or accounts.
-You can sync it with your bank and credit card accounts.
+This app is compatible with both iOS and Android devices and is best at collating financial information.

-Although it does not have bill payment options, it sends notifications on payment dues and payments.
+Although it does not have bill payment options, it can send notifications for payment due dates.